vi88i/rexe/README.md

 ## Motivation

-On multiple occasions programmers system crashes/freezes while solving an algorithmic problems because of executing them on bare-metal system without any resource constraints, this requires them to restart their entire system.
+On multiple occasions programmers system crashes/freezes while solving an algorithmic problems because of executing unsafe/untested code on bare-metal system without any resource constraints, this requires them to restart their entire system.
 And rebooting system will eat up their contest time.

 ## Features